henrikuuste/ESTCube-TechTalks/Fastware/README.md

   - Complex compiler flags?
 - What is efficiency and how do we become more efficient?
 - What is performance and how do we perform better?
+- Why does data locality matter?
+- Do we optimize prematurely?
+- Do we pessimize prematurely?
+- Is eXtreme programming a good idea?

 We'll be going deep into hardware architecture and how it should affect your coding.
 As well as common efficiency issues and concepts in production code.